Early Signs of Movement Disorders in Children

 Spasticity

-Spasticity results from damage to the motor nerves in the brain that communicate to the muscles in the body.
-This pediatric movement disorder refers to the tightening of the muscles, or a constant contraction of the muscles, that makes it difficult to stretch those muscles.
+Spasticity results from damage to the motor nerves in the brain that communicate with the muscles in the body.
+This common movement disorder refers to the tightening of the muscles, or a constant contraction of the muscles, that makes it difficult to stretch those muscles.
 Some also refer to it as high muscle tone.
 A significant amount of resistance is felt in muscles when trying to stretch a joint such as the elbow, knee, or hip.
 Spasticity makes it difficult for a child to move their body depending on the part of their body that it affects.

 There are different terms to describe the different areas of the body that spasticity involves.
 Hemiplegia refers to one side of the body being involved.
 Children can have spastic right hemiplegia or spastic left hemiplegia.
 Diplegia refers to both legs being affected.
 Quadriplegia affects both arms and legs, and the face and torso are often associated.